-The IHG Rewards Club Traveler Card gives you three ways to earn IHG points:
+The IHG Rewards Traveler Card gives you three ways to earn IHG points:

 When it comes to redeeming your IHG points, you have a few options.

 First, you can convert your current points balance into a free night’s stay at participating IHG properties.
 While some hotels come in at 10,000 per night, most require substantially more points (even up to 100,000).
 According to IHG’s list of its top five reward night destinations, the Holiday Inn Resort Aruba-Beach Resort and Casino comes in at 35,000 points per night, while a stay at the InterContinental New York Times Square is 60,000 points per night, on average.
 Additionally, cardholders can pay using a combination of points and cash, giving them the flexibility to use as few or as many points as they’d like then making up the difference with cash.